-- The first workshop (held online soon after being awarded the fellowship) will establish communication and networking between fellows and provide guidance on how to set up a lab, manage a research group and link with industry.
+- The first workshop (held in Trieste, Italy, soon after being awarded the fellowship) will establish communication and networking between fellows and provide guidance on how to set up a lab, manage a research group and link with industry.
 Fellows will present their research projects and work plans and receive feedback.

 - The second workshop (held towards the end of the second year of the fellowship) will provide feedback on the fellows’ work during the first two years and discuss the best ways to ensure the research project is sustainable beyond the duration of the fellowship.
 This workshop will be hosted by one of the four OWSD regions, possibly by an appropriate OWSD national chapter or national academy.

 To be eligible to apply for the OWSD Early Career Fellowship applicants must meet the following criteria: